-Re: Proposed Condo Development for 66-68 Queen's Rd.

-I am writing to express my concerns about the development on Queen's Rd.

-1. The downtown has several high rise condo developments already.
-I see that the MIX development, originally planned as condos, has been converted to rental apartments of 500-800 sq. ft. at a cost of \$1500-\$2500.
-There are some 17 condos for sale at 181 Hamilton Ave. at prices between \$400,000-\$795,000.
-Then we have the Star of the Sea condos on Henry Street.
-They do not appear to be on the market yet.
+From: Sent: To: Monday, November 25, 2019 9:35 PM CityClerk Subject: Proposed Condo Development 66-68 Queen's Road • To: City Clerk and All City Councillors From Re: Proposed Condo Development for 66-68 Queen's Rd.
+Lam writing to ownro es mu conserve about the development on Oueen's Dd i am writing to expre ss my concerns about the development on Queen's Rd. as condos, has been condos for sale at 18 Henry Street.
+They d at why some so man zoning on Queen's R Heritage Designation s several high rise condo developments already.
+I see that the MIX development, originally planned converted to rental apartments of 500-800 sq. ft. at a cost of \$1500-\$2500.
+There are some 17 1 Hamilton Ave. at prices between \$400,000-\$795,000.
+Then we have the Star of the Sea condos on o not appear to be on the market yet.
 Why?
-Do city councillors not have the responsibility to look at why some so many condos are on the market in the city, that have not been purchased, before they change the zoning on Queen's Rd. to allow for another large condo building, especially on a site that has a National Ecclesiastical Heritage Designation, and is within the city's designated heritage area.
-Will we be looking at another Vancouver down the road, where the downtown is littered in high rise developments in which the average person cannot possibly afford to live, and which remain unoccupied .

-Can city councillors not work with many interested parties such as the church, community groups, architects, developers, social justice groups to come up with a use and design for this space which is fitting of it's designations.

-2. Please don't let it happen that in rezoning this area, you take away one of the few, if not the last open wild space that residents of the area enjoy.
+Do city councillors not have the responsibility to look by condos are on the market in the city, that have not been purchased, before they change the lid. to allow for another large condo building, especially on a site that has a National Ecclesiastical and is within the city's designated heritage area.
+Will we be looking at another Vancouver down downtown is littered in high rise developments in which the average person cannot possibly afford main unoccupied. • not work with many interested parties such as the church, community groups, architects, stice groups to come up with a use and design for this space which is fitting of it's designations. happen that in rezoning this area, you take away one of the few, if not the last open wild space area enjoy.
 It is important to the physical and mental health of citizens that such spaces exist.

-3. Will he number of cars that this large building will undoubtedly produce cause traffic congestion in an already quite busy area.
+3. Will he number of busy area. cars that this large building will undoubtedly produce cause traffic congestion in an already quite